railslove/smurfville/README.md

 ## Goal 1:  Conventions

-Analog to what [SMACSS](http://smacss.com) does for modular CSS we want to establish conventions for naming, structure, filenames of all modular frontend code.
+Analogous to what [SMACSS](http://smacss.com) does for modular CSS we want to establish conventions for naming, structure, and filenames of all modular frontend code.
 There should be a specific partial, helper or similar for each frontend module and it should be immediately clear how it needs to be named and where the files should be put.

-This goal is achieved when it is completely clear where all the necessary parts of a frontend modul are located.
+This goal is achieved when it is completely clear where all the necessary parts of a frontend module are located.

 ## Goal 2:  Living Styleguide

 Based on the conventions from Goal 1 we are creating tools that parse our Rails projects and render anything that makes sense into a living styleguide.
 This would include an overview of all the modules with their different submodules and states and hopefully also some JS interactions.
 The two goals behind this would be **a)** to have a tool for something like **"visual unit testing"** and **b)** to have a **communication device** for any kind of **design work** within a project.

-As a first step our SMURF gem can already render a living stylguide of all the color variables in your Sass code.
+As a first step, our SMURF gem can already render a living styleguide of all the color variables in your Sass code.

 An example for a similar tool could be [kss-rails](https://github.com/dewski/kss-rails)

 ## Goal 3: Developing modules in the browser

-Once we have a tool to easily render all our modules the next step is to add the ability to write/change/tweak them right within the browser.
+Once we have a tool to easily render all our modules, the next step is to add the ability to write/change/tweak them right within the browser.
 This would have the advantage that you could open the module editor in different browsers to directly account for x-browser differences and you don't have to hit reload again to see the effect of your changes to the frontend code.
 One could see it as an equivalent for vim+tmux+autotest for frontend development.

 (technology ideas: [voyage-editor](http://voyage-editor.herokuapp.com/), [cloud9](http://c9.io), [fivetastic](https://github.com/makevoid/fivetastic))